sneaky91/TESR/README.md

-# TESR FOR My MiO
+# TESR FOR My MiOGhG